Networking Young Citizens

 The Civic Network project

-A two year comparative research project was launched in 2012 with funding from the Spencer Foundation to examine the potential influence of social media upon the political values and behaviour of young people in the UK, Australia and the USA.
-The research team are all members of the Networking Young Citizens Study Group.
-More information in the Resources section of this page.
+A two year comparative research project was launched in 2012 with a USD$312,000 grant from the Spencer Foundation to examine the potential influence of social media upon the political values and behaviour of young people in the UK, Australia and the USA.
+Ariadne Vromen (PI - University of Sydney) worked with Brian Loader (University of York) and Mike Xenos (University of Wisconsin-Madison) to investigate whether new attitudes and styles of politics are manifesting themselves through the use of social media by young citizens.
+The research team are all members of the Networking Young Citizens study group.